keyboardspecialist/platform-gd32v-mac-unofficial/README.md

  There is a known issue for this [here](https://github.com/sipeed/platform-gd32v/issues/6)

- This project is an unoffical for of the offical Git Repository <https://github.com/sipeed/platform-gd32v>.
+ This project is an unoffical fork of the offical Git Repository <https://github.com/sipeed/platform-gd32v>.
 It provides supporrt for MacOS.

 # Status
 This is an inoffical fork and in an experimental, unsupported state.
 Do not expect stability or production quality.
 Use this at your own risk.
 It is intended to be a temporary workaround until official packages are available).

 # Usage
 You can install this platform project from the PlatformIO IDE VSCode or from the command line client.
-For additional information see the PlatformIO [documentation pages](https://docs.platformio.org)
+For additional information see the PlatformIO [documentation pages](https://docs.platformio.org).
 It is not recommended to install this in parallel with official gd32v package (it is possible but there may be conflicts).

-## Install with PLatformIO CLI (command line)
+## Install with PlatformIO CLI (command line)
     platformio platform install https://github.com/yesitsme007/platform-gd32v-mac-unofficial.git
 Uninstall: